W4J1e/blog/README.md

 # blog
-redirect to the main web
+redirect to the main web and save javascript